martinkoster/actionfx/actionfx-core/README.md

 Attribute 							| Description
 ----------------------------------- | -------------------------------------------------
 `refViewId` 						| The referenced view ID that shall nested in the view.
 `attachToNodeWithId`				| The parent node ID where the nested view shall be attached to.
 Please note that this ID is a real node ID in the JavaFX scene graph.
-This field is mandatory, if this annotation is used inside a `@AFXController` annotation.
+This field is mandatory, if this annotation is used on top of a `@AFXController` annotation at class-level.
 If used on a field annotated by `@FXML`, this value is irrelevant.
 `attachToIndex`					| Optional index referring to the target node's children list, where the view shall be attached to.
 `attachToColumn`					| Optional column index in case the target node is a `javafx.scene.layout.GridPane`.
 Must be used together with `attachInRow`.
 `attachToRow`						| Optional row index in case the target node is a `javafx.scene.layout.GridPane`.
 Must be used together with `attachInColum`.